EinEinfach/CaSSAndRA_PathPlannerCore/README.md

   Seamless integration into Python environments via pybind11.

 - **GeoJSON Support**
   Easily load map data from standard GeoJSON formats.
+An example file is located in the root directory.

 ---